 - They have a collection of over 1000+ song lessons (usually 5-10 new songs are added each month)

 - Great support if you have any questions about the course layout or material

-- Chapter 1: Get to Know Your Guitar
+- Chapter 1: Getting Familiar With Your Instrument

-- Chapter 5: Getting Started With Barre Chords
+- Chapter 5: Barre Chords With And Without The Barre